cliburn/bios-823-2019/README.md

 - Fluency in Python (BIOS821, STA 663 or equivalent)

-Course repository (with detailed syllabus) is at https://github.com/cliburn/bios-823-2019
+Course repository is at https://github.com/cliburn/bios-823-2019

-## Part 1: Managing data

-### 1. Data, pipelines and functional programming in Python
+### Overview and Review

+#### 1. Introduction

+- Adminstration
+- Syllabus
+- Python
+- Data science and healthcare

+#### 2. Foundations I (Python functional style)

 - Data pipelines
 - Why functional programming?
 - Use of lambdas and higher-order functions
 - Using `toolz` to build lazy pipelines

-### 2. Open data and the FAIR guidelines

-- Why open data?
-- The FAIR guidelines
-- Data standards and ontologies
+#### 3. Foundations II (Python data science stack)

+- Using `numpy`
+- Using `scipy`
+- Using `pandas`
+- Using `scikit-learn`
+- Using `statsmodels`
+- Using `matplotlib`
+- Using `seaborn`

-### 3. Data sharing APIs: REST and GraphQL
+### Data storage and retrieval

+#### 4. File types for data storage and ETL

+- Delimited text files
-- The JSON formats
+- JSON
-- REST APIs
-- GraphQL APIs
+- XML

-### 4. Fast local and in-memory storage

-- Memory mapping in `numpy`
-- HDF5 and `h5py`
+- HDF5
-- Apache Arrow and Feather
+- Avro
+- Parquet
+- APIs for data sharing
-- Using `odo` for out-of-memory conversion
+- Using `odo`

-### 5. Relational database concepts
+#### 5. SQL database and warehouse schemas

-- Relational database management systems (RDBMS)
 - Tuples and set operations
 - The database schema
 - Tables and views
+- Tables, rows, columns, cells
-- Primary and foreign keys
+- Primary keys, foreign keys and referential integrity
+- Normalization for data entry
 - Indexing and optimization
-- ACID transactions
 - Database migrations
+- De-normalization for data query
+- Star schema for data warehouses

-### 6. Using SQL Part 1: Creation and manipulation
+#### 6. SQL: Creation and manipulation

-- Normalized an denormalized data
+- Why learn SQL
 - The stages of data normalization
 - The CREATE statement
 - The INSERT statement
+- The UPDATE statement
 - Adding indexes
+- ACID
+- Transactions and rollback
+- ETL to populate databases

-### 7. Using SQL Part 2: Basic queries and sub-queries
+#### 7. SQL: Basic queries and sub-queries

+- Server vs client side queries
-- The SELECT statement
+- The Select statement
+- Projection
+- Filtering on rows
+- Sorting
+- Transforms
+- Grouping
-- Filtering
+- Filtering on groups
-- Joins and semi-joins
+- Summarization
 - Sub-queries
 - Using explain

-### 8. Using SQL Part 3: Aggregate and window queriers

-- Using Aggregate functions
+#### 8. SQL: Window queries and UDFs

+- Set operations
+- Joins and semi-joins
-- Using Window functions
+- Window functions
-- Server-side custom functions
+- User-defined functions (1:1, N:1, 1:N)

-### 9. NoSQL database concepts

-- Types of NoSQL databases
+#### 9. Key-value and document databases

-- ACID and  BASE
+- Concepts of NoSQL: From ACID to BASE
-- Trade-offs (when to use SQL, key-value, document, graph and column family)

-### 10. Key-value databases: Redis

 - What is a key-value database?
-- Typical uses of Redis
-- Basic operations with Redis
-- Usage example
+- Using `redis`

-### 11. Document databases: Mongodb

 - What is a document database?
-- Typical uses of MongoDB
-- Basic operations with MongoDB
+- Using `mongodb`

+#### 10. Column-family and graph databases

+- What is a column family database?
-- Usage example
+- Using `hbase`

-### 12. Graph database: Neo4j

 - What is a graph database?
-- Graphs and operations on graphs
-- Typical uses of Neo4j
-- The Cypher Query Language

-### 13. Column family databases: Cassandra

-- What is a column family database?
-- Typical uses of Cassandra
-- The Cassandra Query Language
-- CQL versus SQL
+- Using `neo4j`
+- Trade-offs (when to use SQL, key-value, document, graph and column family)

+Midterm I (10%)

-### Midterm Exam
+### Distributed computing

-## Part 2: Making computation scalable

-### 14. Asynchronous computation
+#### OPTION: Asynchronous computation

 - Concurrent, parallel and distributed
 - Why asynchronous programming?